zhenyiizhang/DeepRUOT/source/liscence.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The code from MIOflow used in this project is subject to the Yale Non-Commercial License.

 ```